aptech/docs/docs/cmlmt/cmlmt-ug-constraints.rst

 where :math:`A` is an :math:`m_1 \times k` matrix of known constants, :math:`B` an :math:`m_1 \times 1`vector of known constants, and :math:`\Theta` the vector of parameters.

-The specification of linear equality constraints is done by assigning the :math:`A` and :math:`B` matrices to members `A` and `B` of an instance of a :class:`comtControl` structure.
+The specification of linear equality constraints is done by assigning the :math:`A` and :math:`B` matrices to members `A` and `B` of an instance of a :class:`cmlmtControl` structure.

 Examples
 ++++++++